-The General Government Committee will be briefed on Ordinance No. O2022-014 Rental Housing Registration on January 11, 2023.
-A City Council worksession is proposed for January 24, 2023 and consideration on February 7, 2023.
+The General Government Committee was briefed on Ordinance No. O2022-014 Rental Housing Registration on January 11, 2023.
+The City Council will hold a worksession on the ordinance on January 24, 2023 and the City Council will be asked to consider the ordinance on February 7, 2023.